 I can see fine to read or drive, but I'm having trouble with certain tasks, especially at work.
 What's wrong?

-I'm tired of my "Coke-bottle" lenses.
+I'm tired of my "Coke-bottle" eyeglass lenses.
 Is there anything I can do?

-What do all those numbers in my prescription mean?
+What do all those numbers on my eyeglass prescription mean?

 An eyeglass prescription is written in a standardized format so it can be interpreted worldwide.
 Let's look at one and see what all the numbers mean:

 Let's say the eyeglass prescription for your right eye is: -2.00 -1.00 x 180.